vlasovskikh/obraz/doc/jekyll.md

 {{ page.title }}
 ================

-Obraz is mostly compatible with Jekyll.
+Obraz is mostly compatible with Jekyll 1.4.
 Since most parts of the [Jekyll documentation][1] are valid for Obraz too, Obraz doesn't have its own documentation.

 However, there are several differences you should be aware of.

 Different
 ---------